takafan/24games/README.md

 24 game/Solve
 -------------
-computes an expression to solve the 24 game if possible.
+解24点。computes an expression to solve the 24 game if possible.

 Using
 -----